Ernst Fiala (engineer)

-Josef Herbert Ernst Fiala (born 2 September 1928, in Vienna) is an Austrian automotive engineer.
+Josef Herbert Ernst Fiala (born 2 September 1928) is an Austrian automotive engineer.

-Training
+Early life and training

+Fiala was born on 2 September 1928 in Vienna.
 Until 1954 Fiala visited mechanical engineering department of the TU Wien.
 From 1952 to 1954 during his studies he was involved as an assistant at the Institute of internal combustion engine and automotive engineering.
 1954 doctorate he with the work cornering forces on rolling pneumatic tires to the doctor the technical sciences.

 Time at Daimler-Benz and at the TU Berlin

 In 1954 Fiala started his career at Daimler Benz in Sindelfingen, Germany.
 Until 1963 he worked there as a research and development engineer and most recently as head of the development department for car bodies.
 In 1963 he was called as a professor to Technische Universität Berlins Institute of Motor Vehicles where he was also in charge of the Technical Testing Center for Motor Vehicles until 1970.
 Because of the attributed ability to explain complicated technical processes in an easily understandable way, he was ordered in part-time to the directorate of the Hamburg Transport Academy.